chainguard-dev/edu/content/chainguard/chainguard-images/retrieve-image-sboms.md

 Chainguard Images contain only the minimum number of packages needed to use the software they contain.
 The purpose of this is to reduce the image's attack surface and minimize the risk that CVEs will impact software that depends on these container images.

 Even though they contain the minimum number of packages, there may come a time when you want to know exactly what's running inside of a certain Chainguard Image.
-For this reason, we include a signed SBOM (also known as an *attestation*) with each image.
+For this reason, we include a signed SBOM with each image in the form of a [software attestation](https://slsa.dev/attestation-model).

 [Cosign](/open-source/sigstore/cosign/an-introduction-to-cosign/) — a part of the Sigstore project — supports software artifact signing, verification, and storage in an [OCI (Open Container Initiative)](/open-source/oci/what-is-the-oci/) registry, as well as the retrieval of said artifacts.
-This tutorial outlines how you can use the `cosign` command to retrieve a Chainguard Image's SBOM using Cosign.
+This tutorial outlines how you can use the `cosign` command to retrieve a Chainguard Image's SBOM.

 ## Prerequisites